abhisheknaiidu/awesome-github-profile-readme/README.md

 - [Laravel GitHub Profile Visit Counter](https://github.com/caneco/laravel-github-profile-view-counter) - Add on your Laravel project a quick-badge to count your profile visits.
 - [Dev Metrics in Readme](https://github.com/athul/waka-readme) - [WakaTime](https://wakatime.com/) Weekly Metrics on your Profile Readme
 - [Profile Activity Generator](https://github.com/omidnikrah/profile-activity-generator) - Generate custom profile activity for your profile README
-- [Current UTC time](https://github.com/jojoee/jojoee) - Example code of server that can serve dynamic content on GitHub profile
+- [Current UTC](https://github.com/jojoee/jojoee) - Example code of server that can serve dynamic content on GitHub profile
 - [Github Activity in README](https://github.com/jamesgeorge007/github-activity-readme) - Updates `README.md` with the recent GitHub activity of a user
-- [Github Profile README Generator](https://github.com/rahuldkjain/github-profile-readme-generator) - This tool provides an easy way to create github profile readme with latest addons like `visitors count`, `github stats` etc.
+- [Github Profile README Generator](https://github.com/rahuldkjain/github-profile-readme-generator) - This tool provides an easy way to create GitHub profile readme with latest addons like `visitors count`, `GitHub stats` etc.
 - [Dynamic Profile Page On Github](https://github.com/umutphp/github-action-dynamic-profile-page) - Get dynamically generated list of your commits (of the repositories that the action is configured) on GitHub profile readme.
 - [npm package downloads](https://github.com/maddhruv/github-readme-npm-downloads) - Show all of your npm packages and their total downloads
 - [All Dev Stats in Readme](https://github.com/anmol098/waka-readme-stats) - Are you an early 🐤 or a night 🦉?
 When are you most productive during the day?
-What languages you code in?
+What languages do you code in?
 And other stuff...
 Let's check out in your readme!
 - [Feedparser](https://pythonhosted.org/feedparser/) - Convenient processing of RSS files
 - [Profile README Widgets](https://github.com/marketplace/actions/profile-readme) - Add simple widgets to your profile readme.
 - [Spotify now playing card generator](https://github.com/kittinan/spotify-github-profile) - Generate your Spotify now playing card for your GitHub profile